 Self Employment Tax Lawyers in Pasadena

-The total self-employment tax (note that this is totally distinct from the income tax) is set at 15.3%, if your income from self-employment in Pasadena, California exceeds .
+The total self-employment tax (note that this is totally distinct from the income tax) is set at 15.3%, if your income from self-employment in Pasadena, Texas exceeds .
 But, half of this tax is deducted from your income, for income tax purposes.
-Therefore, this means that, at most, the self-employed only have to pay income on 92% of their total income, and that amount may be lowered with further deductions for which you may be eligible.
-This means that, basically, the self-employment tax rate is only 14%, as opposed to 15.3%
+So, this means that, at most, the self-employed only have to pay income on 92% of their total income, and that amount may be lowered with further deductions for which you may be eligible.
+This means that, effectively, the self-employment tax rate is only 14%, as opposed to 15.3%